nasa/openmct/docs/src/guide/index.md

 constructor-style injection; so, both declared dependencies and run-time arguments are competing for space in a constructor's arguments.

-To resolve this, the Open MCT Web framework registers extension instances in a partially constructed form.
+To resolve this, the Open MCT framework registers extension instances in a partially constructed form.
 That is, the constructor exposed by the extension's implementation is effectively decomposed into two calls; the first takes the dependencies, and returns the constructor in its second form, which takes the